AllureOfTheStars/Allure/README.md

 and `Inspect/Application/Local Storage` under RMB menu when run inside the Chrome browser.
-If the user config file is outdated or corrupted, it's automatically moved away together with old savefiles, which guarantees that the new default config file is ultimately put in its place.
+If the user config file is outdated or corrupted, it's automatically moved away together with old savefiles.
+At the next game start, the new default config file appears at its place.

 Screen fonts and, consequently, window size can be changed by editing the config file in the user data folder.
 The default bitmap font